rubymonsters/ruby-for-beginners/source/16-exercises/08-truthiness.md

 ## Exercise 8.1

-Make a new file `8_1-truthiness.rb`, and dd the following lines:
+Make a new file `8_1-truthiness.rb`, and add the following lines:

-This exercise is about validating what we've learned about truthyness.
+This exercise is about validating what we've learned about truthiness.

 You have the following array: